lijuhong1981/dat.gui/API.md

 <a name="Controller+onFinishChange"></a>

 ### controller.onFinishChange(fnc) ⇒ [<code>Controller</code>](#Controller)
-Specify that a function fire every time someone "finishes" changingthe value wih this Controller.
+Specify that a function fire every time someone "finishes" changingthe value with this Controller.
 Useful for values that changeincrementally like numbers or strings.

 **Kind**: instance method of [<code>Controller</code>](#Controller)
 **Returns**: [<code>Controller</code>](#Controller) - this